Adaptive Management of the Lagoons and Marshes on the former Camargue Saltworks site (LMCS)

 The management of this recent acquisition by the Conservatoire du littoral (national coastal protection agency) was entrusted to the Camargue Regional Natural Park, the Tour du Valat, and the French National Nature Protection Society.
 A simplified management plan was drawn up in 2012, and an ecological restoration project is currently being implemented.
 Its first phase was finalised in 2016 in the framework of a European LIFE+ MC-SALT project and a partnership with WWF-France.
 Major hydraulic works have been carried out on the 6500-hectare site, mainly consisting of former salt pans, in order to re-establish the hydrobiological connections between the various lagoons of the site, the sea, and peripheral sub-catchments.
 In addition, artificial islets have been created to favour the breeding of Greater Flamingo, and colonial gulls, terns, and waders.
 Ecological monitoring is being carried out to assess the evolution of the site, and evaluate the effectiveness of the restoration actions.
 Given the rapid evolution of the site in the last few years, attributable to the modifications caused by the management system, the dynamics of the coastline, and the rise in sea level associated with certain meteorological events, interdisciplinary workshops have been set up to better understand the geomorphological and socio-economic dynamics at work, so as to help define an adaptive, integrated management process for the site.

-- Natural formation of a shifting coastal sandbar, which helps to reduce erosion and submersion risks for zero cost;
+- Natural formation of a shifting coastal sandbar, which helps to reduce erosion and submersion risks at low cost;

-- Improving the ecological status of the lagoon habitats;
+- Improving the ecological status of a part of the lagoon habitats;

 - Contributing to the development of fish stocks at sea and in the lagoons;